Vascular disease is a term for a wide range of diseases that

 that may be available to you.

-Making healthy lifestyle changes can also help you manage your
+Healthy lifestyle changes can help you manage vascular disease.

-your health care provider every month until you have reached your
+Call your health care provider if you have questions about your goals for managing vascular disease.

-Allina Health's Patient Education Department, Managing Your Vascular Disease, cvs-ahc-14099
+Allina Health's Patient Education Department, Managing Your Vascular Disease, cvs-ah-14099

 Allina Health's Patient Education Department experts